aditya-2277/hiretrack/README.md

 npm run preview
 ```

-The Vite dev server runs on `http://localhost:5173`.
+The Vite dev server uses `http://localhost:5173`.

 ## Backend

-The backend is a .NET 9 solution organized into API, Application, Domain, and Infrastructure projects.
+The backend is a .NET 9 solution split into API, Application, Domain, and Infrastructure projects.

-Current backend behavior includes:

-- `HireTrack.API` exposes REST endpoints for job applications
+### Backend Projects

+- `HireTrack.API`: ASP.NET Core API entry point and controllers
+- `HireTrack.Application`: application-layer project scaffold
+- `HireTrack.Domain`: domain entities
-- `HireTrack.Infrastructure` contains `AppDbContext` and EF Core migrations
+- `HireTrack.Infrastructure`: EF Core `AppDbContext` and migrations

+### Current Data Model

+The domain currently includes:

-- `HireTrack.Domain` defines entities such as `JobApplication`
+- `JobApplication`
-- SQL Server is configured through `DefaultConnection`
-- CORS currently allows the frontend origin `http://localhost:5173`
+- `JobInterview`
+- `Question`

+`JobInterview` has a one-to-many relationship with `Question`.

-### API Endpoints
+### Current API Surface

-The current API controller is `api/JobApplications` with:
+Implemented controller:

 - `GET /api/JobApplications`
 - `GET /api/JobApplications/{id}`
 - `POST /api/JobApplications`
 - `DELETE /api/JobApplications/{id}`

+There is also an `InterviewsController`, but it is still scaffold-level and does not currently expose a usable routed action.

 ### Backend Stack